ASD-Blueprint/desktop.gov.au/blueprint/security/hybrid-security-risk-management-plan.md

 #### Proposed treatments

 * Administrator training provided for specific technologies utilised within the HybridSystem
-* Agency training for security and system administrators for the use of Security Centre / Sentinel
+* Agency training for security and system administrators for the use of Security Centre
-* Monitoring of events within Security Centre / Sentinel
+* Monitoring of events within Security Centre

 #### Target likelihood